London Training Contract

 During your Training Contract, you’ll attend legal training and workshops specific to each practice area you’re working in and participate in practice group meetings where recent legal developments and updates are discussed.
 You’ll also be invited to attend briefing sessions given by professional support lawyers on key legal developments and in-house databases.

 We provide you with the guidance and support you need throughout your two years.
-Midway through each seat and at the end of each seat, your supervisor will give you an appraisal to ensure your personal development and progress is tracked.
+Midway through each seat and at the end of each seat, you will have an appraisal with you supervisor to ensure your personal development and progress is tracked.

 To make sure you feel like part of Mayer Brown from day one, you’ll have regular contact with the firm.
-On top of regular social events with the other SQE students, you’ll be invited to presentations given by partners and associates from different practice areas and have career development 1-to-1s with our graduate recruitment team.
+On top of social events with your fellow SQE students, you’ll be invited to presentations given by partners and associates from different practice areas.

 How to Apply